guilgautier/DPPy/README.rst

        cd DPPy
        pip install .

-For a full installation, including extra dependencies and dependencies necessary to build the documentation (see above), use :code:`pip install dppy['cvxopt','trees','docs']` (or :code:`pip install .['cvxopt','trees','docs']` to install from a local source tree).
+For a full installation, including extra dependencies and dependencies necessary to build the documentation (see above), use :code:`pip install dppy['zonotope','trees','docs']` (or :code:`pip install .['zonotope','trees','docs']` to install from a local source tree).

 How to use it
 -------------